JPiotr/workingtimetracker/README.md

 ### Workspaces support

-You are working on many workspaces at the same time, now it will detect that and create new file for every workspace. 📚
+You are working on many workspaces at the same time - now it will detect that and create new file for every workspace. 📚

 ### User data